Get News & Updates Directly To Your Inbox

-You should be under a doctor’s care.
-There are a number of types of medications available to treat Hepatitis C. If you’ve been diagnosed with the disease, talk with your doctor about treatment options.
-Check with your health insurer to know all you can about doctors and facilities in your plan’s network.
+There are a number of medications available to treat Hepatitis C. If you’ve been diagnosed with the disease, talk with your doctor about treatment options.
+Check with your health insurer to find out all you can about doctors and care facilities in your plan’s network.
 You can also learn about the most affordable drugs in your health insurance plan to treat your Hepatitis C.